In this detailed Resource page, we feature an abundance of Spring Security Tutorials!

 Spring Security is a Java/Java EE framework that provides authentication, authorization and other security features for enterprise applications.
 The project was started in late 2003 as ‘Acegi Security’ (pronounced Ah-see-gee, whose letters are characters 1, 3, 5, 7 and 9 from the English alphabet, in order to prevent name conflicts) by Ben Alex, with it being publicly released under the Apache License in March 2004.
 Subsequently, Acegi was incorporated into the Spring portfolio as Spring Security, an official Spring sub-project.
 The first public release under the new name was Spring Security 2.0.0 in April 2008, with commercial support and training available from SpringSource.

-If you wish to build up your Spring Core framework knowledge first, check out our Spring Security 4 Tutorial.
+If you wish to build up your Spring Security knowledge first, check out our Spring Security 4 Tutorial.

 - Spring Security Login Example